top of page

 God sent the fiery chariot to pick up Elijah at the River Jordan.

-He was a devout prophet and favored by God.
+He was a devout prophet and was favored by God.

 Elisha was Elijah's protégé who took over Elijah's ministry.